sgnconnects/compose-to-easypanel/README.md

 ## Database Services

-if the image property equals `mysql`, `mongo`, `postgres` or `redis` the script will automatically create an database service instead of an app service for it
+if the image property equals `mysql`, `mongo`, `postgres` or `redis` the script will automatically create an database service instead of an app service for it.

-the password used to secure the password comes from the env variable `PASSWORD` if it does not exist a new one is generated
+the password used to secure the password comes from the env variable `PASSWORD` if it does not exist a new one is generated.

 **E.G. Create a Postgres Service with Password 123456:**